 This Sheet Pan Chicken and Asparagus recipe is great for meal prep.
-It’s Whole30 approved and is ready in less than 30 minutes!
+It’s baked on one pan and is ready in less than 30 minutes!

 Ingredients and substitutions

-- Olive oil – use any neutral oil in place of olive oil.
-Canola oil, grape seed oil or avocado oil can be used.
+- Olive oil – use any neutral oil like canola oil, grape seed oil or avocado oil.

-- Lemon juice – use fresh or bottled lemon juice in this recipe or lime juice if you’re in a pinch.
+- Lemon juice – use fresh or bottled lemon juice or lime juice if you’re in a pinch.

 - Garlic – use fresh or jarred minced garlic.
 Garlic powder would also work.